stanciuoctavian/k8s-ovn-ovs/openstack-scripts/README.md

---clean    # will delete the cluster if it's already up and create a new one --down     # will just delete the current cluster --ansible  # also spawns an ansible-machine and configures it --password # the password of the windows images
+--clean    # will delete the cluster if it's already up and create a new one --down     # will just delete the current cluster --ansible  # also spawns an ansible-machine and configures it
 ```

 Example usage: